ShiyunZhao21/ShiyunZhao21.github.io/_pages/about.md

 My research interest includes deep learning, brain-inspired AI , AI4S and Cognitive Intelligence.

- If you are interested in my work, please feel free to contact me.
+ If you are interested in my work, feel free to contact me!

 # 🔥 News